pepjo/wing-creator/readme.md

 - [ ] Export real fluid volume
 - [ ] Use new model (shared vertices and segments), more layers
 - [ ] Pre-apply conditions
+  - [x] Add each external surface to a group
+  - [ ] Add a pressure value for each surface (for test)
-- [ ] Import result and apply boundary conditions to new simulation
+  - [ ] Estimate the pressure value from the results and apply it
+- [x] Import result
 - [ ] Add solids

 ### More post TFG todos